 Application: Old Milton Corridor Character Area stretches east to west through the middle of Alpharetta as shown on the Future Development Map.
 It is primarily zoned for a mix of residential, office, commercial and mixed use.
 West of GA-400, the corridor is envisioned to evolve into a mixed use corridor with reduced front setbacks along Old Milton Parkway.
-East of GA-400, the corridor is envisioned to evolve as a office/commercial corridor, although with a more compact, walkable development pattern.
+East of GA-400, the corridor is envisioned to evolve as an office/commercial corridor, although with a more compact, walkable development pattern.

-- Vehicular access from private driveways, alleys, side streets and frontage roads - Deep to moderate setbacks are generally 40 feet or greater in depth - Moderate to high lot coverage with medium to large building footprint in relation to lot size
+- Vehicular access from private driveways, alleys, side streets and frontage roads - Deep to moderate setbacks are generally 40 feet or greater in depth, shallow setbacks 10 feet or greater near Downtown - Moderate to high lot coverage with medium to large building footprint in relation to lot size

-- · Moderate to high density/intensity - I to IO story buildings
+- Moderate to high density/intensity - I to 10 story buildings